 Provide trainings, workshops, conferences, webinars (with CEUs when possible) related to older adults and mental health topics.
 To view current resources, click below.

-Tack legislation pertinent to older adults with mental health issues.
-Provide “call-to-actions” to effect change in public policy that helps to bridge gaps and eliminate barriers to services.
+Tackle legislation pertinent to older adults with mental health issues.
+Provide “call-to-actions” to affect change in public policy that helps to bridge gaps and eliminate barriers to services.

-Spearheaded by Region 6 Behavioral Health, the Older Adult Mental Health Coalition was founded in May of 2016 in partnership with the University of Nebraska at Omaha and other key community leaders within the aging services network.
-The initial impetus for the coalition was to address issues of long term care placement for older adults with severe mental illnesses.
+Spearheaded by Region 6 Behavioral Health, the Nebraska Mental Health and Aging Coalition (NEMHAC) was founded in May of 2016 in partnership with the University of Nebraska at Omaha and other key community leaders within the aging services network.
+The initial impetus for the coalition was to address issues of long term care placement for older adults with serious mental illness (SMI).